a-guess-at-the-riddle/gaias-garden/gaias-garden/gaias-garden-notes.md

 Original drawing by Ursula Schleicher-Benz.
 From Lindauer Bilderbogen no. 5, edited by Friedrich Boer.
 Jan Thorbecke Verlag.
 Sigmaringen, West Germany.

 An animation of illustration of Linneaus' Flowerclock (or a similar flowerclocks) which transitions clockwise from B&W into color while flowers bloom.
 Concerning the actual original illustration, the copywrite is difficult to understand.
-The original source of the image being from what I think is a Swedish journal.
-Here is the citation: *Lindauer Bilderbogenno.5, ed.
+The original source of the image being from what I think is a very old Swedish journal.
+Here is the citation for which I can't find the text: *Lindauer Bilderbogenno.5, ed.
 Friedrich Boer (Jan ThorbeckeVerlag)*.

 If one want some ideas you can upload the iamge to the generate AI, DALL-E and it will generate some variations.
 THe flower should bloom starting close the the outside and bloom inward toward the center.